apalache-mc/apalache/docs/src/adr/002adr-types.md

     | 'Variant' '(' ')'

 variantOption ::=
-    // A variant option with a fully defined structure.
+    // A variant option with a fully defined structure,
-    | { tag: stringLiteral, field: T2, ..., field: T2 }
-    // a variant option with a partially defined structure
+    // tagged with a name that is defined with 'identifier' identifier '(' T2 ')'
-    //   (a variant option over a row).
-    | { tag: stringLiteral, field: T2, ..., field: T2, typeVar }

 // Special syntax for the rows, which is internal to the type checker. row ::=